CV19Assist/app/README.md

 ## Deployment

-Build code before deployment by running `npm run build`.
+Build code before deployment by running `yarn run build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.

-Before starting make sure to install Firebase Command Line Tool: `npm i -g firebase-tools`
+Before starting make sure to install Firebase Command Line Tool: `yarn i -g firebase-tools`

 #### CI Deploy (recommended)